Safe Paint For Birdhouses: A Starter Guide! (Read First!)

 What Color To Paint A Birdhouse?

-So you’ve chosen your paint, you’ve envisioned how your birdhouse may look like, but then you think to yourself: “what color you should paint a birdhouse?”
+So you’ve chosen your paint and envisioned how your birdhouse may look, but then you think to yourself: “What color should you paint a birdhouse?”

 Birdhouses should be painted with camouflage colors like gray, green, and brown that suit their natural environment and keep the birds safe.
 Bright-colored paint should not be used as it can attract unwanted attention from predators.
 Birdhouses should not be painted black as they can get heated up in summer.

-Think of setting up your birdhouse like keeping your own pet.
+Think of setting up your birdhouse like keeping your pet.

-You don’t want the birds that inhabit your birdhouse to get discovered and get eaten by a snake right!
+You don’t want the birds that inhabit your birdhouse to get discovered and eaten by a snake, right?

 Trust me, just go for a more camouflaged color.
-If you really need to, at least pick a dark version of the color you have in mind.
-Like dark purple or dark blue.
+If you need to, at least pick a dark version of the color you have in mind, like dark purple or dark blue.

-Also, don’t pick black if you are placing your birdhouse in an area with direct sunlight, don’t paint it black.
+Also, don’t pick black if you place your birdhouse in an area with direct sunlight; don’t paint it black.

 Cavity-nesting birds are picky about choosing safe-colored birdhouses as their homes, so they may NOT even settle down in birdhouses with poor color choices.